joeygeofrey/IAC-CloudFormation-deploy-web-app/README.md

 CloudFormation Template: Interpret the diagram and develop a matching CloudFormation Template with necessary resources.

-### Network Specifications for the Udagram Web Application
+### General Specifications for the Udagram Web Application

 ```sh
 * 2 availability zones within the VPC to ensure continuous high availability